hellowhirl/productivity-scripts/README.md

 - Remove comments and recommended videos from video page

 - Provide way to skip the ads on YouTube with the press of a button (customizabe).
-  After pasting the code in the console an input element will appear at the top navbar near your profile icon.
+  After pasting the code in the console an input element will appear at the top navbar near the search bar.
   Click in the input element and wait until a YouTube advertisement comes on.

-  The moment the ad comes up you can push the button to skip, without having to wait the standard 5 seconds or so.
+  The moment the ad comes up you can push the button (default is set to "0" key) to skip, without having to wait the standard 5 seconds or so.
-  If another ad comes on during the same video the one-button-skip will still work.
+  If another ad comes on during the same video the one-button-skip will still continue to work.